-You must reset the rent levels for each household on the original lease anniversary date for that specific household.
+You may reset the rent levels for each household on the original lease anniversary date for that specific household.
 If you have moved off of that date, you must place the household back onto an annual lease with that initial date as the beginning of each lease year.
 Please contact our office if this is the case.

 You must reset the rents each year so that a tenant is not faced with an undue and sudden rent increase.
 In other words, you cannot “bank” rent increases.
 It is the responsibility of the rental manager to ensure that BMR rents are raised, if that is the intent of the building.

 You must follow all applicable laws regarding proper notice for the rent increase.
 There is no specific rule set by our office for this matter.

 What rent level do I apply to my BMR units?